Elena Poniatowska: Career

-Poniatowska's works have been translated into English, Polish, French, Danish and German, starting in the 1990s.
-She has translated Sandra Cisneros’ The House on Mango Street into Spanish.
-She wrote one play called Meles y Teleo: apuntes para una comedia a year after the birth of son Emmanuel. and one novella De noche vienes ("You Come by Night") was made into a feature film in 1997 directed by Arturo Ripstein starring María Rojo and Tito Vasconcelos.
+Poniatowska's works have been translated into English, Polish, French, Danish, and German, starting in the 1990s.
+She translated Sandra Cisneros's The House on Mango Street into Spanish.
+She wrote a play, Meles y Teleo: apuntes para una comedia, a year after the birth of son Emmanuel.
+In 1997 her novella De noche vienes (You Come by Night) was made into a feature film directed by Arturo Ripstein and starring María Rojo and Tito Vasconcelos.

-Poniatowska frequently makes presentations at home and abroad in her three languages and is especially sought for talks and seminars in the United States.
 She has also published biographies of the Nobel laureate Octavio Paz and artist Juan Soriano.

-Today, Poniatowska is considered to be Mexico's "grande dame" of letters but she has not been recognized around the world like other prolific Latin American writers of her generation.
-She has also not been fully integrated among Mexico's elite, never receiving diplomatic appointments, like Carlos Fuentes, and turning down political opportunities nor has she spent much time in the elite literary circles in Mexico.
-Fuentes commented on this once that she was too busy in the city's slums or shopping for groceries to have time for him and others.
-Although she admits such comments are said in jest, she contends that it shows that they consider her more of a maid, a cook, or even a janitor in the "great House of Mexican Literature."
+Poniatowska often gives presentations and is especially sought for talks and seminars in the United States.
+She is considered to be Mexico's "grande dame" of letters but she has not been recognized around the world like other prolific Latin American writers of her generation.
+She has also not been fully integrated into Mexico's elite, never receiving diplomatic appointments, like Carlos Fuentes, and turning down political opportunities.
+Nor has she spent much time in Mexico's elite literary circles.
+Fuentes once said that Poniatowska was too busy in the city's slums or shopping for groceries to have time for him and others.
+She says that such remarks show that she is considered more of a maid, a cook, or even a janitor in the "great House of Mexican Literature".

-For over thirty years, she has taught a weekly writing workshop.
-Through this and other efforts, she has influenced a generation of Mexican writers including Silvia Molina and Rosa Nissán.
+For over 30 years, Poniatowska has taught a weekly writing workshop.
+Through this and other efforts, she has influenced a generation of Mexican writers, including Silvia Molina and Rosa Nissán.